 S&P: What industry trends have you noticed in terms of composing for commercials, film, and TV?

 That applies to music for picture as well.
-Some years ago, if you were working with a high-profile ad agency you would almost never see them using pre-existing production music.
-While some of it probably sounded good, it was pretty uninspiring overall.
-It was sort of an anathema if you were a creative director or an agency producer.
-You just don’t do that.
-You hire a composer to make something special for your picture because it was going to be the next jewel on the agency reel and you wanted it to be brilliant.
+Years ago, if you were working with a high-profile ad agency you would almost never see them using pre-existing production music.
+While some of it probably sounded good, it was generally pretty uninspiring.
+It was almost an anathema if you were a creative director or an agency producer.
+You just didn’t do that.
+You hired a composer to make something special for your picture because it was going to be the next jewel on the agency reel and you wanted it to be brilliant.
 Music was always the last thing in the production chain and there was a lot of importance placed on it.
 Often if they felt a spot was falling short in some other area, the music was going to save it.
 It was high-pressure work but also really well-compensated.

 As budgets have gotten tighter and cost-consciousness has become much more prevalent, there seems to be a mindset that is more cost and efficiency driven.
 It’s hard to argue with the economics of using production music.
 It can be edited, tailored, and trimmed to fit, so there seems to be less resistance to it.
 It’s a buyer’s market, there’s a certain convenience factor, and production music is getting better overall.
 There are still those TV spots where you get a score that’s originally composed to the picture, but it’s not as prevalent as it used to be.